allanNAIT/allanNAIT.github.io/dmit1530/module3/index.md

 ---
 layout: page
-title: Module 3 - Web Component Styling Pt.
-B
+title: Module 3 - Web Component Styling
 ---

 The second part of the module will continue with building and styling parts, or components, of a web site.
 Students will learn the style and structure for complex, responsive forms.
 We will explore other components such as cards and images within different layouts.